nfarina/logrocket-firebase-crash/README.md

   [https://nfarina.github.io/logrocket-firebase-crash/](https://nfarina.github.io/logrocket-firebase-crash/)

-It will establish a LogRocket session and read some data from Firestore.
+It will establish a LogRocket session and establish a long-lived connection to Firestore.

-Now turn off your screen, and wait a few seconds.
+Now turn off your screen, and wait a few seconds (This will cause Firestore's fetch request to be broken).
 Turn it back on.
-Do this one more time if needed.
-After at most 2 times, you'll see "Error: undefined" printed a few times on the page.
+You'll see "Error: undefined" printed a few times on the page.

 Now visit the LogRocket session using the URL provided (I assume you have magic admin access) and you'll see a bunch of these errors: